 The adult spotted cucumber beetle is yellow, with twelve black spots on its back.
 The striped cucumber beetle also has a yellow body but has three black stripes along its back, Both are the same size, roughly a quarter of an inch long.
 The larvae are white grubs with brownish heads.
 Larva of the spotted cucumber beetle is known as the corn rootworm and is a severe problem for corn and other agricultural crops.

-The entire life cycle of the insect is about 8 weeks.
-Southern climates may see three full generations of cucumber beetles in a single growing season, while northern climates only see two.
+The entire life cycle of the insect is about eight weeks.
+Southern climates may see three full generations of cucumber beetles in a single growing season, while northern climates typically see only two.

 Signs of Cucumber Beetle

 Effect on Garden Plants

 Most every part of the plant can be affected, including girdled stems, chewed leaves, and marks on the fruit.
 However, the worst damage is not from the insects themselves but from bacterial wilt.
 The bacteria is secreted in the beetle's stomach, and as the insects feed they spread it to the plant.
 The bacteria spreads to the plant's vascular system, which causes the leaves to wilt.

 Controlling Cucumber Beetles

 There are a number of environmentally friendly ways to control cucumber beetles:

-- You can protect young cucurbit seedlings from cucumber beetles by covering them right after planting with floating row covers, individual screens or cones.
+- Protect young cucurbit seedlings from cucumber beetles by covering them right after planting with floating row covers, individual screens, or cones.

-- It's also a good idea to plant cucurbits later in the season--those planted early in other nearby gardens will attract any beetles in the area, and therefore spare your plants.
+- Try planting cucurbits later in the season.
+Similar plants established earlier in other nearby gardens will attract any beetles in the area, and therefore spare your plants.

-- Also, remove and destroy (don't compost) plants infected with bacterial wilt immediately so that they don't attract more beetles to the area.
+- Remove and destroy (don't compost) plants infected with bacterial wilt immediately so that they don't attract more beetles to the area.
 Adult beetles found on plants can be hand-picked and squished.